 Together we form the Equal Opportunities Subcommittee and we will be putting on quite a few events over the year to help bring these issues to the front of everyone’s minds.
 If you have any questions, ideas or if you simply fancy a chat, please message me of chat to me around college!

-Hey, I’m Anna (she/her) and I’ll be your Women’s Officer for Michaelmas term.
+Hey, I’m Anna (she/her) and I’ll be your Women’s Officer for this year.
 Magdalene was not made for women, only admitting them (despite a macabre display of a coffin in protest) in 1988.
 But we can build on the inspiring social progress that has been created and carry on making it for us.
 It is my job to help do this by listening to and platforming self-identifying women throughout college.
 To represent you as best as I can, I need to hear you — so come along to sub-committee's discussion groups or drop in for a cuppa and a chat.
 I would love to hear your thoughts, suggestions and help you in any way I can, from personal issues to big ideas.
 My e-mail, fb inbox and door are always open- come and say hi!

 Ciao!
-I’m Hosea (he/him), a first year architecture student, and your International Rep for this year.
+I’m Hosea (he/him), a second year architecture student, and your International Rep for this year.
 I’m from Hong Kong, and I’ve lived in Switzerland and the US.
 I speak English, Cantonese, Mandarin, and French.
 My role is to represent the voices of all international students at Magdalene, and to make them feel at home.
 I look forward to welcoming new international students at Magdalene through International Freshers’ Week, as well as organising fun events for international students and beyond, such as a Magdalene International Food Festival, tea and cakes with other colleges etc. throughout the year.
 Feel free to contact me anytime if you want to chat or need help with anything!

 Hi!
-I’m Celeste, a first year geographer, and I’m your disabilities officer.
+I’m Celeste, a second year geographer, and I’m your disabilities officer.
 My role is to provide any support for students with disabilities or mental health problems.
 Feel free to email/facebook message if you want to chat or have any questions in regards to the Disability Resource Centre at Cambridge and the services offered at the University.

 Hey!
-I’m Emily (she/her) and I’m a first year, studying MML- specifically French and Russian- and I’m one half of the LGBT reps duo for this year.
+I’m Emily (she/her) and I’m a second year, studying MML- specifically French and Russian- and I’m one half of the LGBT reps duo for this year.
 I’ve been incredibly enthusiastic about LGBT issues for years, and being bisexual myself, I’m very excited to be able to support Magdalene’s LGBT community this year.
 Our role includes everything from hosting weekly drinks before Glitterbomb (Cambridge’s weekly LGBT+ club night- don’t worry if clubbing isn’t your thing, though, there’s no pressure for you to come!) to the far more serious responsibility of being someone to talk to if you have any sexuality or gender-related concerns.
 However busy I might seem, I’m always free for a chat: your wellbeing is a million times more important than my latest essay or (let’s be real) Netflix session, but if you’d rather speak to someone else (the LGBT+ spectrum is, of course, so wide that I can’t claim to be an expert on every issue you may have) then I’m also happy to provide you with information and contacts that you’d feel more comfortable going to.

 Hi I’m Tristan (he/him), a languages student – Spanish and German - from Bournemouth and the other half of the LGBT+ rep duo with Emily!
 We’re continuing the tradition of weekly LGBT+ pres every Tuesday and also want to organise a variety of other socials throughout the term!
 These are anything between CUSU LGBT+ events, intercollegiate swaps and movie nights so if you’re interested in coming to these, send either of us a message and we’ll add you to the MagdLGBT+ Facebook group (it’s secret too).
 Of course, we’re very open to any suggestions and ideas from you lot so please don’t hesitate to message us.